 Cinema and Medicine in Early Soviet Russia

-As part of the project, a two-day international symposium entitled ‘Technologies of Mind and Body in the Soviet Union and the Eastern Bloc’ will be held at Nottingham in 2019.
+As part of the project, a two-day international symposium entitled ‘Technologies of Mind and Body in the Soviet Union and the Eastern Bloc’ was held at Nottingham in 2019.

 The project has been awarded £22,000 from the Wellcome Trust for public engagement activities, which will include film screenings, a film installation and a community workshop.